 What Kind Of Soil Does Blue Spruce Like?

-Very often the medium in which the plant grows is the cause of problems with the root system.
-So you need to be aware of this in order to avoid trouble.
+Very often, the medium in which the plant grows causes problems with the root system.
+So you need to be aware of this to avoid trouble.

-The Blue spruce likes a well-drained and loose soil with some nutrients.
+QUICK ANSWER: The Blue spruce prefers well-drained, loose soil with some nutrients.
 To get such a substrate, mix the native soil with 2-3 buckets of soil conditioner in the planting hole before planting.

 what kind of soil does blue spruce like